nqobu/nvidia/20240410/tutorials_for_colab/README.md

 # Running CUDA-Q on [Colab](https://colab.research.google.com/)

-Follow the steps below to run cudaq tutorials with free T4 GPU backend
+Follow the steps below to run CUDA-Q tutorials with free T4 GPU backend

  1. Log in [Colab](https://colab.research.google.com/) and click on the `open notebook` under the `file` tab